corsairmarks/combined_silfae_revisited/mod/README.md

     * Fix portrait selector and mesh errors (lead to error logs)
     * Set all the main Holofrixit portraits to have a version with and without the Unbidden sparkles
     * Adjust portrait grouping so that all Holofrixit portraits can be selected by the player when creating a custom empire
-    * TODO Add Pop-job-based selectors for empires that are not using the custom origin
+    * Add Pop-job-based selectors for empires that are not using the custom origin
 * Attach special Holofrixit features to an origin, which allows players to opt out of it
 * **Rebuild Holofrixit "caste"-based playstyle to work with the Pop job system and new way of assembling robot Pops
     * Remove old-style "buildable Pops"